hexparrot/mineos-node/README.md

 ------

 I'd love to get contributions from you!
-Whether you are most comfortable writing HTML, CSS, or Javascript (either Node or Angular), feel free to reach out to me about some of my design goals and we'll see where your efforts can best be used.
+Whether you are most comfortable writing HTML, CSS, or Javascript (either Nodejs or Angular), feel free to reach out to me about some of my design goals and we'll see where your efforts can best be used.